 Aim for an elevator pitch-style story – a short story that effectively defines and, in a single sentence if possible, conveys your mission and promise to clients.

-Create a blog or website to showcase your work and include plenty of personality.
+Create a blog or website to showcase your work and include plenty of personalities.
 You want to come across as genuine and trustworthy.
 As you communicate your values, you will create an organic demand for yourself and your brand.
-Your website should also include a high quality profile photo – people want to know who they are working with.
+Your website should also include a high-quality profile photo – people want to know who they are working with.
 Use your website to share your vision and values.
 If you are not tooting your own horn and telling your story, who will?

 It takes just seconds to make a good (or bad) impression.
 Review your public social media channels and take down anything that does not present you in a professional and positive light.
 We have the ability to impact our brand with every word, tweet, and image.
 Use those platforms wisely to share your story.